 How long is an employment verification letter valid?

-What's the difference between an employment verification letter and a reference letter?
+What is the difference between a verification letter and a reference letter?

-Yes, in most cases.
-Electronic signatures are legally valid under the ESIGN Act and UETA for employment verification purposes.
-Some government agencies may require a wet signature for specific processes — check with the requesting party if you're unsure.
+Yes, for most purposes.
+Electronic signatures are legally valid for employment verification under the ESIGN Act and UETA.
+Some government agencies and consulates may require a wet (ink) signature.
+Ask the requesting party if you're not sure.

 Need to collect authorization forms or documents from multiple employees?
-Try File Request Pro free — no credit card required.
+Try File Request Pro free.
+No credit card required.
 Send a file request link, and employees upload what you need directly to your cloud storage.
-No email attachments, no manual tracking.

 Free Client Onboarding Checklist